isomerpages/imh-ac/_training/Past Trainings/HMDP 2024 (Visiting Expert Professor Roy McConkey).md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>What every parent or educator can do to support children with intellectual disability and autism from Prof Roy</strong>
+<summary><strong>2.
+What every parent or educator can do to support children with intellectual disability and autism from Prof Roy</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>